singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

 Singularity HPC allows for global definition of wrapper scripts, meaning that instead of writing a module alias to run a container for some given alias, we generate a wrapper script of the same name instead.
 Since the settings.yml is global, all wrapper scripts defined here are specific to replacing aliases.
-Container-specific scripts you'll want to include in the container.yaml are described in the developer docs.
+Container-specific scripts you'll want to include in the container.yaml are described in :ref:`getting_started-developer-guide`.
 Let's take a look at the settings:

 .. code-block:: yaml